Pinkalicious & Peterrific

-Pinkalicious & Peterrific is an animated children's educational television series on PBS Kids, based upon the Pinkalicious book series by Victoria and Elizabeth Kann (Elizabeth co-written Pinkalicious and Purplelicious).
+Pinkalicious & Peterrific is an animated children's educational television series on PBS Kids, based upon the Pinkalicious book series by Victoria and Elizabeth Kann (Elizabeth being the coauthor of Pinkalicious and Purplelicious).
 The series is produced by WGBH Kids in association with Sixteen South.

 The series premiered on February 19, 2018, with its first season of 38 episodes.
 PBS Kids announced the renewal of the series for a second and third season in October 2019.
 The second season premiered on March 30, 2020 and ended on December 7, 2020.
 The third season premiered on June 18, 2021 and ended on January 12, 2022.
 A fourth season was later announced, which premiered on September 26, 2022.
 Ahead of its season four premiere, PBS Kids renewed the series for a fifth season with 7 episodes and sixth and seventh seasons each with 6 episodes.
 The fifth season premiered on February 13, 2023, the sixth season on February 12, 2024, and the seventh season on February 10, 2025.